 How Often Should You Apply Lemon Tree Fertilizer?

-Lemon tree fertilizer purchased from a store should be applied every 1-2 months, while homemade fertilizer or compost should only be applied 1-2 a year, in the early spring or late summer.
+Lemon tree fertilizer purchased from a store should be applied 1-2 times per year, while homemade fertilizer or compost should only be applied every 1-2 months.
 This is because the nutrients from the fresher ingredients are more easily access and spread through the soil.